-to inform, inspire, and engage - both communications programme and an expansion of existing initiatives.
-This workshops, and the introduction of sustainability literacy for all UK Pfizer employees.
+to inform, inspire, and engage - both internally and externally - through a mass communications programme and an expansion of existing initiatives.
+This includes expansion of the Today Do This workshops, and the introduction of sustainability literacy for all UK Pfizer employees.